Embed This Data

 The overall regulatory framework is conducive to foreign direct investment and entrepreneurship.
 Most aspects of the economy are free from state interference, and the judicial system ensures the protection of property rights.
 In 2015, the parliament finally passed five insolvency laws and lifted its postponement of the foreclosure law’s implementation.

 A U.N. buffer zone has separated the Greek Cypriot Republic of Cyprus from the Turkish Republic of Northern Cyprus since 1974.
-The Republic of Cyprus is a member of the European Union and acts as the island’s internationally recognized administration.
+The Republic of Cyprus joined the European Union in 2004 and acts as the island’s internationally recognized administration.
 Despite deep mutual hostility, Greek and Turkish leaders continue to negotiate on possible reunification through U.N.-brokered talks.
 Center-right Cyprus President Nicos Anastasiades took office in February 2013.
 After the collapse of the banking sector in 2013, Cyprus received a €10 billion bailout plan from the EU on condition that it agree to draconian measures such as taxing bank deposits.
 The economy, though it remains weak, registered quarterly growth in the first quarter of 2015 for the first time since 2011.
 The unemployment rate is one of Europe’s highest.

 The top individual income tax rate is 35 percent, and the top corporate tax rate is 12.5 percent.
 Other taxes include a value-added tax and a real estate tax.
 The overall tax burden amounts to 25.9 percent of gross domestic product.
 Government expenditures are equal to 45.9 percent of total domestic output.
 Public debt still exceeds the size of the economy, but budget deficits have been reduced over the past five years.